jsuarezruiz/awesome-xamarin-forms/README.md

 - [TinyNavigationHelper](https://github.com/TinyStuff/TinyNavigationHelper): Is a library that is created for you that want to abstract the navigation without installing a bigger MVVM framework.
 - [TinyPubSub](https://github.com/johankson/TinyPubSub): Worlds smallest pub/sub thingy created mostly for Xamarin Forms.
 - [Toasts.Forms.Plugin](https://github.com/EgorBo/Toasts.Forms.Plugin): A simple way of showing notifications inside your Xamarin or Windows application.
+- [TouchEffect](https://github.com/AndreiMisiukevich/TouchEffect): This plugin provides opportunity to create views with touch effects without using any gestureRecognizers.
 - [Version Tracking](https://github.com/colbylwilliams/VersionTrackingPlugin): Track which versions of your Xamarin.iOS, Xamarin.Mac, Xamarin.Android, or Windows app a user has previously installed.
 - [Vibrate](https://github.com/jamesmontemagno/VibratePlugin): Make that device rumble!.
 - [WhenTheAppWasBuilt](https://github.com/DevsDNA/WhenTheAppWasBuilt): Strongly shake your device and we'll show you when the app was built.